yajuvendrasinh/Expense-Tracker-Web/README.md

 **Need Help?**
 - Check the troubleshooting section above
 - Verify all dependencies are installed
-- Ensure MongoDB is running and accessible
+- Ensure the server is running on port 3000
 - Check browser console for errors